Estimating the Effect of Central Bank Independence on Inflation Using Longitudinal Targeted Maximum Likelihood Estimation: Data Analysis: Estimating the Effect of Central Bank Independence on Inflation

-Our main analysis (\textit{PlainDAG}) suggests that if a country had legislated CBI for every year between 1998 and 2008, it would have had an average reduction in inflation of -0.63 (95\% confidence interval (CI): -2.33; 1.07) percentage points in 2010.
-The other two approaches led to similar results: -0.50 (95\% CI: -2.31; 1.30) for \textit{ScreenLearn} and -0.86 (95\% CI: -2.74; 1.03) for \textit{EconDAG}.
+Our main analysis (\textit{PlainDAG}) suggests that if a country had legislated CBI for every year between 1998 and 2008, it would have had an average increase in inflation of 0.01 (95\% confidence interval (CI): -1.48; 1.50) percentage points in 2010.
+The other two approaches led to slightly different results: -0.44 (95\% CI: -2.38; 1.59) for \textit{ScreenLearn} and 0.01 (95\% CI: -1.46; 1.47) for \textit{EconDAG}.

-Similarly, if a country had legislated an independent central bank for every year when the median of the past 7 years of inflation had been above 5\% or below 0\% from 1998 to 2008, it would have led to an average reduction in inflation of -0.43 percentage points (95\% CI: -2.63; 1.77) in 2010 compared to a dependent central bank (that is, dichotomized CBI = 0) for the same time span obtained from the estimation strategy \textit{PlainDAG}.
-The other two strategies led to similar conclusions.
+Similarly, when considering the estimation strategy \textit{PlainDAG}, we can conclude that if a country had legislated an independent central bank for every year when the median of the past seven years of inflation had been above 5\% or below 0\% from 1998 to 2008, it would have achieved an average reduction in inflation of 0.07 percentage points (95\% CI: -1.29; 1.15) in 2010 compared to a central bank that was independent during the same time span (that is, dichotomized CBI = 0).
+The other two strategies suggest somewhat stronger inflation reductions.

-Thus, if there is any inflation-reducing effect from CBI, it is probably small.
-This is our main finding from a monetary policy point of view.